-For Information Only: Adjusted weighted enrollment, which was used in the 2014-15 year, was calculated by taking the district's adjusted full time equivalency (FTE) enrollment and adding at-risk four year old pupils, vocational program weighting (CTE), bilingual program weighting (ESOL), at-risk program weighting, high density at-risk weighting, new facilities weighting, transportation weighting, virtual school weighting, special education weighting, low or high enrollment, and if applicable, ancillary school facilities weighting, cost of living weighting and/or declining enrollment weighting.
+Adjusted weighted enrollment is calculated by:

+- 1. Taking the district's adjusted full time equivalency (FTE) enrollment, AND - 2.
+Adding four year old at-risk students, vocational program weighting (CTE), bilingual program weighting (ESOL), at-risk student weighting, high density at-risk weighting, new facilities weighting, transportation weighting, Virtual State Aid, special education weighting, low or high enrollment, Kansas Academy of Math and Science (KAMS), and if applicable, ancillary school facilities weighting, cost of living weighting and/or declining enrollment weighting.

 Districts report information on their students using the Kansas Individual Data on Students (KIDS) system and this data is collected at various dates throughout the school year.
 In order to be counted for enrollment funding by a district the students MUST be included in the KIDS ENRL data provided to KSDE.
-All principal's building reports (PBR) and Superintendent's Organization reports (SO66) will be populated from the data provided to the state on ENRL records through KIDS.
+All Principal's Building Reports (PBR) and Superintendent's Organization reports (SO66) will be populated from the data provided to the state on ENRL records through KIDS.